 I would learn years later it was a Kodak Retina-1a he bought in Germany when stationed there in the mid-1950s.
-I was never allowed to touch it of course, but being a kid I did anyway ... sneaking it out of the closet when no one was around, just to gaze at it from all angles, mezmerized by all the mysterious numbered dials and knobs.
+I was never allowed to touch it of course, but being a kid I did anyway ... sneaking it out of the closet when no one was around, just to gaze at it from all angles, mesmerized by all the mysterious numbered dials and knobs.

 It would be a dozen or so years later before I had a chance to actually get hands-on with those "knobs and dials" when my husband gave me a Mamiya 1000S the year our first child was born.
-With it I managed to learn a few things on my own and took a couple of classes to fill in the blanks.
+With it, I managed to learn a few things on my own and took a couple of classes to fill in the blanks.
 I'm glad for the experience of working with film and learning a bit about darkroom processes.
 I think it's good to have tangible roots in the past ... but isn't this "digital age" wonderful?

 I've gone from hauling around a Sony Mavica "Digital Still Camera" with a screamin' 0.3 megapixel sensor and a box of 3.5" floppy drives for storage in 1997, to the Canon EOS XTi in 2007, and then upgraded to the Canon 7D which I am still excited about!
-I walk around with either the EFS 28-135mm lens or the EFS 55-250mm lens attached, and also have an EFS 10-22mm lens, an EF 50mm f/1.4 lens and a couple of 8.0 gb compact cards in the bag.

 I hope photography will be a never-ending learning process for me.
 With new technology making almost daily appearances, I dont see how it could be anything else!
 I read a lot, take notes on what works and what doesn't.
 I have a wish list of prime lenses I'd like to buy once I've become completely proficient with the ones I have.
-I use Lightroom of course, Photoshop CC for creative tweeks and love Nik and Topaz filters for artistic ones.
+I use Lightroom of course, Photoshop CC for creative tweaks and love Nik and Topaz filters for artistic ones.